UAA-Robo/PID-Simulation/README.md

 In the GUI, you can see the affects of the PID on the Process Value as you change the **Setpoint** and tune the PID.
 The GUI also shows you a Bang-Bang Controller alongside the PID so you can see why PID controllers instead of Bang-Bang Controllers.

 **STATUS.** This project is in progress.
 The tank simulator, PID, and Bang-bang Controller are finished.
-The tkinter GUI to show the graph is also functional, but badly needs beautification.
-A visual representation of the tank also needs to be made.
+However, a visual representation of the tank needs to be made and the controller value needs to be displayed.

 ## Setup
 In order to install all the dependencies needed for this application, run